amann715/TNVWT/README.md

-# Tennessee Valley Water Trails
+# TN Valley Water Trails

+Sandbox for web developement

+## Description

-Website for showcasing water trails in the Tennessee Valley.
+Showcasing water trails in the Tennessee Valley using responsive web design.